CodigaBorealis/Osu-replacer/README.md

 Enjoy avoiding weird looks when playing in public <:)

-WARNING: deletion is non-reversible, if you want to replace the backgrounds be sure to selecte "replace", once the backgrounds are deleted you CANNOT use the replace function
+WARNING: deletion is non-reversible, if you want to replace the backgrounds be sure to select "replace", once the backgrounds are deleted you CANNOT use the replace function